(1) Dear Alice,

 Dear Little Confused Italian and Reader,

 No matter what language you speak, male virginity (or the lack thereof) cannot be detected.
 What leads you to ask?
 Are you weighing the pros and cons of having sex for the first time?
 It’s great that you are doing your research!
-Oftentimes, friends have good intentions, but the information they provide may not be 100% accurate.
+Oftentimes, friends have good intentions, but the information they provide may not be 100 percent accurate.

 In uncircumcised males, the frenulum (the loose piece of skin just below the tip on the underside of the penis) is sometimes tight.
 When this is the case, erections, masturbation, and sexual activities of all kinds may be painful or cause bleeding because the frenulum can tear.
 However, this is not an indication of virginity or non-virginity.
 The treatment for a tight frenulum is a very minor surgery that lengthens the frenulum a centimeter or so.
 This procedure involves a local anesthesia and dissolving stitches and can be done in the doctor’s office.
 It generally doesn’t even require any pain medication beyond the local anesthesia.